BenjaminTzudiker/CKD_Database/readme.md

 #### MySQL error on load data local infile - "File './filename' not found"

 MySQL couldn't locate one or more of the csv files.
 Make sure you changed the working directory to the location of all the files that need to be imported, and that all the files are named properly.
+If all else fails, try typing out the full path of the file in place of the relative path used by default (using forward slashes even on Windows).